A backyard swimming pool can provide you with endless hours of fun and exercise, particularly during the summer.

 5. Run The Vacuum Through The Pool

 Now, you can begin moving the pool vacuum head across the pool floor in a slow fashion.
 Remember to begin at the shallow side of the pool and make your way towards its deeper parts.
-Ensure that you don’t miss a spot by following a grid-like working pattern and overlapping the previous run-through along the edges.
+Ensure you don’t miss a spot by following a grid-like working pattern and overlapping the previous run-through along the edges.

 6. Stop The Pool Vacuum